 When we play games we adopt what Bernard Suits calls the lusory attitude - we accept the arbitrary rules of a game to facilitate the experience of play.
 Work life is nothing if not a series of arbitrary rules; the lusory attitiude allows us to step outside the system and create space for creativity and innovation.

 In the tech world we're surrounded by a very specific archetype of what leadership looks like.
 But there are other ways to lead, ways that are authentic to who we are as individuals and when we embody that truth we become the leaders we are meant to be.

 6. Use work to do the work

 Poet David Whyte talks about the chasm - the split between what is nourishing at work and what is agonizing.
 When we learn to accept the chasm we connect more deeply with ourselves and through this connection transform our experience of work.

-Intentional Change Theory, Appreciative Inquiry, Leading Design
+Intentional Change Theory, Appreciative Inquiry, Organizational Design

 Integral Coach Candidate, September 2019